 Service Desk

 Many organizations have automated part of their service desk workflows to save money and provide efficient service.
-Workflows need to route requests to the appropriate parties and provide a means of prioritizing requests.
+Workflows need to route requests to the appropriate parties and provide a means of prioritizing requests with automated tools.

 Recruiting